-Well, hells bells!
-This was quite a run from no website a few months ago to a blog that starts to pay off to some very, very limited fame.
-Still going strong, writing reviews left, right and center – investing what little time my already busy schedule leaves me.
+This was quite a run from no website a few months ago.
+To a blog that starts to pay off to some very, very limited fame.
+Still going strong, writing reviews left, right and center.
+Ready to invest what little time my already busy schedule leaves me.

-Black Sabbath then came along with their latest masterpiece ‘13‘.
-A bunch of grumpy old men strumming away, still going strong – no meek singing, but rocking away with Doom and Heavy Metal at its best.
-A pity that their long-time drummer kind of lost himself looking for a contract.
-Good grief!
-This last record really reminded me of their very first album, kindred in style – by the name of Black Sabbath.
-And I love them for it – ways to go Ozzy, Geezer and Tony!
+Black Sabbath then came along with their latest masterpiece 13.
+A bunch of grumpy old men strumming away, still going strong.
+No meek singing, but rocking away with Doom and Heavy Metal at its best.
+It is a pity that their long-time drummer kind of lost himself for the sake of a contract.
+This last record really reminded me of their very first album.
+Kindred in style, and by the name of Black Sabbath.
+And I love them for it.
+Ways to go Ozzy, Geezer and Tony!
 They still play the thing that stands before me.

-Then we went on a naturalist journey with ‘Moonspell‘ trying to convince us that Darwin will prevail with ‘Extinct‘, their latest very gloomy pot of rotten ale.
-We are all gonna die or something, which we are, but hey – we just don’t know when!
+Then we went on a naturalist journey with Moonspell.
+Those try to convince us that Darwin will prevail with Extinct, their latest very gloomy pot of rotten ale.
+We are all gonna die or something, which we certainly are.
+But hey – we just don’t know when!
 Tough stuff, as usual, but good tough stuff.

-So, all this and more transpired in a very few months, which feels to me like a very many years.
+So, this was the first ever Intermittent Best of…, and I hope you enjoyed the story.
+All this and more transpired in a very few months, which feels to me like a very many years.
 I am thrilled by the progress and hope to write for very many more months about music I love.
-Check out some more stuff on the blog, by all means and do Speak Your Mind in the comments section!
+Check out some more stuff on the blog, by all means and do speak your mind in the comments section!